Should You Concealed Carry with a Round in the Chamber?

 Jan 14, 2020 8:30:00 AM

-Should you concealed carry with a round in the chamber?
+Should you conceal and carry with a round in the chamber?
 Chances are, if you’re asking this question, you’re not entirely comfortable with your firearm.

-First Time Owners: Should You Carry With A Round In The Chamber?
+First Time Owners: Should You Keep a Round in the Chamber?

 When it comes to gun safety, there’s a lot to learn.
 If you don’t know how your gun works, how to shoot it, how to properly handle it, or how to properly store it, you need more training.

 Here’s the problem: if you’re concerned about carrying your firearm with a round in the chamber, it means you don’t trust yourself to properly handle and store a gun, OR, you don’t trust your holster to properly cover your trigger guard.

 If you’re doubting yourself, dedicate yourself to learning the ins and outs of your firearm, until you know it like the back of your hand.
 Until you feel confident enough to conceal your firearm with a round in the chamber.

 If you’re doubting your holster (perhaps you’ve had a bad experience with a holster in the past, or you’ve known someone who’s had a bad experience with a holster), do some research to ensure the holster design you choose will properly protect your trigger guard.